 “Oh, we don’t read the book!”

 Tami Taylor should join our Champagne and Fancy Cakes book club.
-We have all the stereotypical book club stuff — beer, wine, and bourbon, really good food that’s occasionally inspired by the book, gossip, AND we read the book (but we don’t judge if you someone doesn’t).
+We have all the stereotypical book club stuff — beer, wine, and bourbon, really good food that’s occasionally inspired by the book, gossip, AND we read the book (but we don’t judge if someone doesn’t).
 We also organize cool events.
 After reading How to Be Black, we coordinated a book club/happy hour with Baratunde Thurston while he was in town for Idea Festival.
 Best book club ever!

 I’ve kept lists of the books I read for years.
 When I look at my lists since 2011, I can pick out each Champagne and Fancy Cakes book and can almost remember where we met for most of them.
 I hosted my first meeting for Junot Diaz’s The Brief Wondrous Life of Oscar Wao.
-We were at Erica’s when we met for 1 Dead in Attic, by Chris Rose (and when we found out Steve Jobs died during that meeting).
+We were at Erica’s when we met for 1 Dead in Attic, by Chris Rose (and when we found out Steve Jobs died).
 Six months later, we were back for My Korean Deli by Ben Ryder Howe, where the evening’s snacks inspired our club name.

 Picking the next book typically takes us longer than the book discussion, but we’re getting better at this.
-I love this part because it helps me add to my To Read list, which has a greater reach thanks to Fancy Cakes.
+I love this part because it helps me add to my To Read list, which has a greater scope thanks to Fancy Cakes.

-This book club has been given me exactly what I hoped for when I joined it.
-I’ve re-visted books from childhood (Anne of Green Gables, A Wrinkle in Time), read books I should have already read (The Things They Carried), and ones I probably would never have discovered on my own (The Immortal Life of Henrietta Lacks).
-I’ve also tried some new wine and food (Hummingbird Cake, after The Red Garden), met some authors, and made friends with some smart, lovely women who let me feed them fufu after we read The Poisonwood Bible.
+This book club has given me exactly what I hoped for when I joined it.
+I’ve revisited books from childhood (Anne of Green Gables, A Wrinkle in Time), read books I should have already read (The Things They Carried), and ones I probably would never have discovered on my own (The Immortal Life of Henrietta Lacks).
+I’ve also tried some new wine and food (Hummingbird Cake, after The Red Garden), met some authors, and made friends with smart, lovely women who let me feed them fufu after we read The Poisonwood Bible.